Tigres UANL (women): First title and continuous success

 In the Apertura 2021, Tigres once again reach the league final for the seventh consecutive time.
 In the final, Tigres was defeated for the second time by Monterrey by losing (1–3) on penalties after 2–2 draw on aggregate.

 In the Clausura 2022, Tigres was eliminated in the semi-finals of the playoffs by C.D.
 Guadalajara, ending a run of seven consecutive league finals.

-A few weeks following Tigres elimination in the playoffs of the Clausura 2022, the club decided to sack manager Roberto Medina on June 2, 2022 after more than 3 years at the role.
+A few weeks following Tigres elimination in the playoffs of the Clausura 2022, the club decided to sack manager Roberto Medina on June 2, 2022, after more than three years at the role.
 During Medina's tenure the team obtained 3 titles and reach 4 league finals.
 Former Canadian international player Carmelina Moscato was appointed as manager of the team on June 9, 2022.
+After winning the 2022–23 Apertura with Tigres and finishing in the semi-finals of the Clausura Liguilla, Moscato resigned from Tigres.